BlinkReceipt/blinkreceipt-android/MigrationGuide.md

 ## Key differences

-- **blinkreceipt-barcode is removed**: The SDK is removed and we recommend swtiching to using Google ML Kit for the same functionality.
+- **blinkreceipt-barcode**: The SDK is removed and we recommend switching to using Google ML Kit for the same functionality
-- **blinkreceipt-camera**: The SDK now uses CameraX to provide frames and capture images.
+- **blinkreceipt-camera**: The SDK now uses CameraX to provide frames and capture images
-- **blinkreceipt-recognizer**: Many legacy Camera related classes are now unused and deleted, the most important changes are outlined in #Migration-guide.
+- **blinkreceipt-recognizer**: Many legacy Camera related classes are now unused and deleted, the most important changes are outlined in the [Migration guide](#migration-guide)

 ## Migration guide